A Perturbed-Alexander Invariant: Proofs of Theorem , the Invariance Theorem

 \subsection{A More Formal Version of the Proof}

 Again we start with the hardest, R3:

 \begin{proposition} The quantity $\rho_1$ is invariant under R3. \end{proposition}

 {\em Proof.} We need to know how the Green function $g_{\alpha\beta}$ changes under R3.
 Here are the two sides of the move, along with the $g$-rules of type~\eqref{eq:CarRules} corresponding to the crossings within, written with the assumption that $\beta$ isn't in $\{\ip,\jp,\kp\}$, so several of the Kronecker deltas can be ignored.
-We use $g$ for the Green function of the left side of R3, and $g'$ for the right side:
+We use $g$ for the Green function at the left-hand side of R3, and $g'$ for the right-hand side:

 A routine computation (eliminating $g_{\ip,\beta}$, $g_{\jp,\beta}$, and $g_{\kp,\beta}$) shows that the first system of 6 equations is equivalent to the following 3 equations:

 Similarly eliminating $g'_{\ip,\beta}$, $g'_{\jp,\beta}$, and $g'_{\kp,\beta}$ from the second set of equations, we find that it is equivalent to